corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 > In September 2022 over 2.1 million packages were reported being listed in the npm registry, making it the biggest single language code repository on Earth -- Source: [Nodejs.org](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager)

 A small portion of these packages provide type definitions (i.e. TypeScript support).
-Many packages are outdated or are actively maintained.
+Many packages are outdated or are no longer actively maintained.
 According to [SC Media](https://www.scworld.com/news/npm-registry-users-download-2-1b-deprecated-packages-weekly-researchers-say), "NPM registry users download 2.1B deprecated packages weekly".

 Compare that to Rust's crate ecosystem.